lahoffman/ml_tutorial/README.md

 This tutorial includes:
 - slide deck & lecture notes: intro to ML for Earth Sciences with an application
 - code: a tutorial that can be run with Google's Colaboratory
+- data: data required to run the tutorial

 ## Tensorflow Code